wahajenius/docs-content/content/tutorials/communication/guide-to-shift-out/guide-to-shift-out.md

 - ST_CP (pin 12) to Ardunio DigitalPin 8 (green wire)

 From now on those will be referred to as the dataPin, the clockPin and the latchPin respectively.
-Notice the 0.1"f capacitor on the latchPin, if you have some flicker when the latch pin pulses you can use a capacitor to even it out.
+Notice the 0.1 µF capacitor on the latchPin, if you have some flicker when the latch pin pulses you can use a capacitor to even it out.

 ![](assets/ShftOutExmp1_2.gif)

 ### 3. Add 8 LEDs.

 In this case you should connect the cathode (short pin) of each LED to a common ground, and the anode (long pin) of each LED to its respective shift register output pin.
-Using the shift register to supply power like this is called *sourcing current.* Some shift registers can't source current, they can only do what is called *sinking current.*  If you have one of those it means you will have to flip the direction of the LEDs, putting the anodes directly to power and the cathodes (ground pins) to the shift register outputs.
+Using the shift register to supply power like this is called *sourcing current.* Some shift registers can't source current, they can only do what is called *sinking current.*  If you have one of those it means you will have to flip the direction of the LEDs, putting the anodes directly to power and the cathodes to the shift register outputs.
 You should check the your specific datasheet if you aren't using a 595 series chip.
 Don't forget to add a 470-ohm resistor in series to protect the LEDs from being overloaded.

 ![](assets/ShftOutExmp1_3.gif)